ashejim/D195/_build/html/_sources/task2.md

 ## B: Data Analytics Project Plan

 In this part, you will discuss the design details of your data analytics solution.
-Think of it as a business plan for [part C](task2:C) targetting middle management.
+Think of it as a business plan for [part C](task2:C) targeting middle management.

 (task2:B1)=